Beedeeboom/youneek-mind/README.md

         2. Artii - gem "artii", "~> 2.1"

         Artii is used in the application for the display of game name when the application is opened

+        3. TTY-font - gem "tty-font", "~> 0.5.0"

+        TTY-font is used in addition to Artii to vary the style of the headers

+        4. Pastel - gem "pastel", "~> 0.7.3"

+        Pastel is required for the use of colour with the TTY-font.
+It is also used emphasize strings with dynamic background colours or underlines.

 * REMOTE GIT REPOSITORY: